 Vatican Officials Meet Underground Church Leaders

-Friday’s event in that observance was a gala at the Bolshoi Theater attended by Raisa Gorbachev, wife of Soviet leader Mikhail S. Gorbachev.
+Also Friday, the 1,000th anniversary of Russian Christendom was marked with a gala at the Bolshoi Theater attended by Raisa Gorbachev, wife of Soviet leader Mikhail S. Gorbachev.
 American evangelist Billy Graham and Rabbi Arthur Schneier, head of the Appeal of Conscience Foundation of New York, were among the speakers.

 Members of the delegation said two bishops and three priests of the Ukrainian Catholic Church met at the hotel with two cardinals from the Vatican: Secretary of State Agostino Casaroli and Johannes Willebrands, head of the Secretariat for Christian Unity.

 Gel said previous contacts were informal, at lower levels, and Friday’s meeting would not have been possible without the reforms Gorbachev is making in Soviet society.